openwisp/openwisp-radius/docs/deploy/freeradius.rst

-**A common problem, especially during development and testing, is that the openwisp-radius application may not be running**, in that case you can find out how to run the django development server in the :ref:`Install for development <installing_for_development>` section.
+**A common problem, especially during development and testing, is that the openwisp-radius application may not be running**, in that case you can find out how to run the django development server in the :doc:`../developer/installation` section.

 Also make sure that this server runs on the port specified in ``/etc/freeradius/mods-enabled/rest``.